-Ensuring that you have an easy, seamless, and secure experience when purchasing a business is our goal.
-No matter the size of the business you're buying, you'll receive support throughout from the dedicated Exchange accounts team.
+Our goal is to ensure that you have an easy, seamless, and secure experience when purchasing a business is our goal.
+No matter what size of business you're buying, you'll receive support throughout the process from the dedicated Exchange support team.

-Since launching, thousands of a businesses have been sold through our marketplace.
+Since Exchange started, thousands of a businesses have been sold through our marketplace.
 Are you new to running an online store?
-The Shopify Guru team is ready to help by answering any questions you might have.
+Shopify Support is ready to help by answering any questions that you might have.

 - Find a listing that interests you.

 - When the seller responds, send an offer.

 - You are notified to accept the terms and submit payment.